9 Fresh Ideas for Your Startup Marketing Strategy

 Benefit = Find the most efficient solutions and perform them perfectly because of the ability to analyze massive amounts of data and consistently apply the results.

 Danger = Improvising is not an AI skill.
 So when presented with entirely new and unexpected challenges, the bot must be programmed to know when to hand off to a human, or it will take a stab at a solution, which could fail spectacularly.

 Benefit = Collecting and analyzing data while chatting and applying everything from past conversations while adding more about the person they're chatting with.

 Danger = Collecting data can make you a target since data collected can include geo-location or address, account information, payment information, legal name, and anything else that can enable identity theft.
-You have to be current with virus protection, firewalls, complex passwords, and be sure your employees know best privacy practices.
+You have to be current with virus protection, firewalls, and complex passwords, and be sure your employees know the best privacy practices.

 Benefit = AI can develop a personality that aligns with your branding.